shellen/album-a-day-slack-bot/README.md

 For external access to the Album of the Day feed, you'll need an API key:

 **⚠️ Note**: The admin interface is not yet ready for external API consumers.
-Stay tuned for updates, or email **jason@shellen.com** for API access in the meantime.
+Stay tuned for updates, or contact **@shellen** for API access in the meantime.

 ### 4. Configure GitHub Secrets